Multiplicative arithmetic functions and the generalized Ewens measure: Polynomially-growing weights

 Hence, repeating the above arguments with $\gamma $ replaced by $\gamma +k$ gives the desired result for any $k\ge 1$. \end{proof} The following lemma bounds $\Re \left(G (\sigma +it) \right)$ when $t$ is not too large. \begin{lem} There exists $c >0$ with the following property.
 For $\sigma>1$ sufficiently close to $1$, and for any $t\in \RR $ with $1 \le |t|\le e^{1/(\sigma-1)}$ we have

 \end{lem} To prove Lemma~\ref{lem:bound for large t} we use bounds on primes in short intervals.
 Information of the form we need is already found in a work of Hoheisel \cite{hoheisel1930}.
-For ease of presentation, we use in fact a stronger result, which follows e.g. from the work of Heath-Brown. \begin{thm}\cite{heathbrown1988} For any sufficiently large $m$, and any $n\ge m$ with $n-m \ge n^{3/4}$, we have
+For ease of presentation, we use a stronger result. \begin{thm}\cite{heathbrown1988} For any sufficiently large $m$, and any $n\ge m$ with $n-m \ge n^{3/4}$, we have

 \end{thm}

 \begin{proof}[Proof of Lemma~\ref{lem:bound for large t}] Let $t \in \RR$ with $1 \le |t| \le e^{1/(\sigma-1)}$.
 As $ \Re \left(G (\sigma +it) \right)$ is an even function of $t$, we may assume that $t > 0$.
 Consider the set of integers